raydac/java-comment-preprocessor/README.md

   public static void main(String ... args){}
  }
 ```
-# OMG!
-It allows to remove all your comments!
+# How to remove all coments from sources
 Sometime it is very useful to remove all comments from my sources at all, JCP has such feature which can be turned on by special flag or command line switcher (see wiki).
 The Example of use for comment removing through CLI interface
 ```
-java -jar ./jcp-6.1.2jar --i:/sourceFolder --o:/resultFolder -ef:none --r
+java -jar ./jcp-6.1.2.jar --i:/sourceFolder --o:/resultFolder -ef:none --r
 ```